Our region: Murray and Mallee

 The region is an important food bowl for the state, producing premium wine, food and fibre for the domestic and export markets.

 Want more information?

-If you’d like to ask any questions, please contact Rebecca Arnold (Senior Project Officer, Natural Resources SA Murray-Darling Basin).
+If you’d like to ask any questions, please contact Chris Steer (Team Leader of Community Engagement, Natural Resources SA Murray-Darling Basin).